 The Company's primary business is unit-linked insurance.

-The Company offers wealth structure solutions in a number of key markets including Belgium, France, Italy, Sweden and the United Kingdom, as well as a number of other jurisdictions.
+The Company offers wealth structuring solutions in a number of key markets including France, the UK, Italy, and Sweden as well as a number of other jurisdictions.

 A.1.7 Full Time Equivalent Employees